 EDUC 215.
 SECONDARY CURRICULUM AND INSTRUCTION I. This course provides an overview of all curriculum components essential for operating a secondary education classroom.
 Major curriculum approaches are explored, and students are expected to complete unit planning skills implementing these approaches.
 Additional focus will be on classroom management strategies, school setting and culture, selecting course materials, and introduction to professionalism/ethics.
 Prerequisites: Education 102 and 202.
-Corequisite: Education 371.
+Concurrent course: Education 271.